Al-Nour

 Al-Nour (النور; The Light) is a radio station based in Beirut, Lebanon.
 The station was established on 9 May 1988 and is owned by Hezbollah.

 In July 2006, during the 2006 Lebanon War, Israel attacked Hezbollah's TV station Al-Manar and radio station Al-Nour in Haret Hreik.

 Objectives

-Al Nour has stated its objectives as:
+Al Nour has stated some of its objectives as: